john-kurkowski/john-kurkowski.github.io/about/index.md

 responsibilities though.
 They don't have the time and memory for all my requests.
 Play nice as you can, there are always communication breakdowns.
 So, why not figure things out myself, cut the red tape, and get things done?
-Who accomplishes more engineers always at the mercy of others, or ones who can feed themselves anywhere?
+Who accomplishes more: engineers always at the mercy of others, or ones who can feed themselves anywhere?

 This is my personal outlook.
 As with any extreme though, it's not always the